Kara Goucher: College

-As a runner for the University of Colorado, Goucher broke out in 2000, becoming the NCAA Outdoor Champion in 3000 m and 5000 m, the NCAA Cross Country Champion, and also a 5000 m Olympic Trials Finalist (eighth).
+As a runner for the University of Colorado, Goucher broke out in 2000, becoming the National Collegiate Athletic Association (NCAA) Outdoor Champion in 3000 m and 5000 m, the NCAA Cross Country Champion, and also a 5000 m Olympic Trials Finalist (eighth).
 She won the Honda Sports Award as the best female collegiate cross country runner in the nation in 2001.
 She graduated from the University of Colorado in 2001.

 Professional

-After college Goucher battled injuries for several years, but then came back strong in 2006.
-After finishing second in the 5K at the USATF Outdoor Championships in 2006, she set PRs at all distances on the international circuit, running the World "A" Standard in the 1500 m, 5000 m, and 10000 m.
+After college, Goucher battled injuries for several years, but returned in 2006.
+After finishing second in the 5000 m at the USATF Outdoor Championships in 2006, she set personal bests at all distances on the international circuit, running the World "A" Standard in the 1500 m, 5000 m, and 10,000 m.
 She finished third in 3000 metres at the 2006 IAAF World Cup in a new personal best time of 8:41.42.
-Her 3k time led the nation and her 10k time ranked her as the 2nd fastest American woman of all-time.
+Her 3000 m time led the nation and her 10,000m time ranked her as the 2nd fastest American woman of all time.
 At the 2007 IAAF World Championships in Osaka, Japan she won the silver medal in the women's 10,000 m event.

-In September 2007, she won the Great North Run in 1:06:57, the fastest woman's half-marathon time of the year, setting a new American best time at the distance and beating marathon world record-holder Paula Radcliffe, on the latter's comeback from pregnancy and injury.
-The half-marathon was Goucher's first competitive race longer than 10k.
+In September 2007, she won the Great North Run in 1:06:57, the fastest woman's half marathon time of the year, setting a new American best time at the distance and beating marathon world record-holder Paula Radcliffe, on the latter's comeback from pregnancy and injury.
+The half marathon was Goucher's first competitive race longer than 10k.

 Goucher kicked off 2008 with a win in the prestigious Millrose Games mile with a personal record of 4:36:03.
 At the 2008 Prefontaine Classic track meet in Eugene, Oregon, USA, Goucher ran the 5000 m, the same race as the World Record attempt by Meseret Defar.
-Goucher ran well to place third behind Defar and Kenyan Vivian Cheruiyot in her second fastest ever time of 14:58.10 minutes.
+Goucher finished third behind Defar and Kenyan Vivian Cheruiyot in her second fastest ever time of 14:58.10 minutes.